OpenFogStack/matterHub/README.md

 #### Manual Configuration (USE ONLY IF THE DEMO SCRIPT DID NOT WORK)

 We strongly recommend against this!
-Please contact us
+Please contact us instead so we can assist in debugging.

 You again need three shells: